hl7au/au-fhir-pd/pages/_includes/au-pd-healthcareservice-search.md

 **Search: Active Practitioner Role by Identifier Exists**

 Reverse chained search<sup>[1](http://hl7.org/fhir/stu3/search.html#has)</sup> based on token to ensure practitioner role with specific identifier is active and is referring to this HealthcareService.

+This uses existing search parameters on PractitionerRole search capability where PractitionerRole.healthcareService is referencing the subject healthcare service.

 `GET [base]/HealthcareService?_has:PractitionerRole:service:identifier=[system]|[value]&_has:PractitionerRole:service:active=[status]`